awsdocs/amazon-ec2-user-guide-windows/doc_source/working-with-elastic-graphics.md

 ## Submit feedback<a name="elastic-gpu-feedback"></a>

-You can submit feedback about your experience with Elastic Graphics so the team can make further improvements\.
+You can submit feedback about your experience with Elastic Graphics so that the team can make further improvements\.

 **To submit feedback using the Elastic Graphics Status Monitor**